Engineering Council Feedback and Complaints

 Our Remit

-• If a registrant loses Engineering Council registration as a result of action by their Professional Engineering Institution (PEI) then they may appeal to the Board of the Engineering Council under Regulation 1.c.
+- If a registrant loses Engineering Council registration as a result of action by their Professional Engineering Institution (PEI)then they may appeal to the Board of the Engineering Council under Schedule 10.

-• If a PEI loses all or some of its licences it may appeal to the Board of the Engineering Council under Regulation 2.c.
+- If a PEI loses all or some of its licences it may appeal to the Board of the Engineering Council under Schedule 22.

-• If an engineering institution licensed by the Engineering Council as a PEI, or approved by the Engineering Council as a Professional Affiliate, fails to respond to complaints about its actions or behaviour, the Engineering Council will review this with PEI or Professional Affiliate concerned regarding the nature of the complaint and the institution's response.
-However, the Engineering Council only has jurisdiction or sanction it can apply if the actions of the PEI or Professional Affiliate are matters of process concerning the assessment of individual members, or the process of the PEI's or Professional Affiliate's own disciplinary procedures.
+- If an engineering institution licensed by the Engineering Council as a PEI, or approved by the Engineering Council as a Professional Affiliate, fails to respond to complaints about its actions or behaviour, the Engineering Council will review this with PEI or Professional Affiliate concerned regarding the nature of the complaint and the institution's response.
+However, the Engineering Council only has jurisdiction if the actions of the PEI or Professional Affiliate are matters of process concerning the assessment of individual members, or the process of the PEI's or Professional Affiliate's own disciplinary procedures.
+The Engineering Council may not make judgments upon the outcome made by Licensees of complaints or appeals against their individual members.

-• The Engineering Council's responsibility for the conduct of registrants is covered under the Bye-law 10 If a registrant's behaviour falls short of the Code of Conduct of their PEI this should initially be reported to the institution concerned as a complaint against the member of that institution.
-The Engineering Council will assist complainants in identifying a registrants professional body, where it is possible to directly identify the individual registrant.
+- If a registrant's behaviour falls short of the Code of Conduct of their PEI this should initially be reported to the institution concerned as a complaint against the member of that institution.
+The Engineering Council will assist complainants in identifying a registrant’s professional body, where it is possible to directly identify the individual registrant.

 Some complaints and requests are outside the remit of the Engineering Council.
-These include:
+The Engineering Council cannot:

-• The Engineering Council is unable to offer opinions about the engineering competence or engineering good practice of individuals or companies.
+- offer opinions about the engineering competence or engineering good practice of individuals or companies (including on the results of any applications or assessments).

 How we handle your complaint